A polynomial approximation scheme for nonlinear model reduction by moment matching: Approximate solutions via Galerkin expansion

 \begin{remark} Note that in some cases, depending on the system dynamics under study, the Jacobian $JF$ may become singular.
-In these scenarios, we replace the inverse Jacobian $JF^{-1}$ with the Moore-Penrose inverse (pseudoinverse).
-However, since the Jacobian is not full-rank, the convergence of the algorithm to the appropriate approximation $\pi^N$ will then depend on having a good initialization for the coefficients $\pmb{c}^0$. \end{remark}
+In these scenarios, we solve for the Newton increment $\Delta \pmb{c}^k$ in the least-squares sense.